rishav4101/10daysofcode-stock_prediction/notes.md

 [NumPy Arrays](https://machinelearningmastery.com/index-slice-reshape-numpy-arrays-machine-learning-python/)

-After going through the above tutoril, you now should be familiar with performing basic operations on Arrays.
+After going through the above tutorial, you now should be familiar with performing basic operations on Arrays.

 You can also refer to the following resources to know further about NumPy
 - [w3schools](https://www.w3schools.com/python/numpy_intro.asp)